taoshidev/proprietary-trading-network/docs/miner.md

 We recommend using this flask server to send in signals to the network.
 To see an example of sending a signal into the server, use `mining/sample_signal_request.py`.

-Once a signal is properly sent into the signals server, it is parsed and stored locally in `mining/received_signals` to prepare for processing by `miner.py`.
+Once a signal is properly sent into the signals server, it is parsed and stored locally in `mining/received_signals` to prepare for processing by `neurons/miner.py`.
 From there, the core miner logic in `neurons/miner.py` will automatically look to send the signal to validators on the network, retrying on failure.
-Once the signal is attempted to send into the network, the signal is stored in `mining/processed_signals`.
+Once the signal is successfully sent into the network and ack'd by validators, the signal is stored in `mining/processed_signals`. otherwise, it gets stored in `mining/failed_signals` with debug information about which validators didn't receive the signal.

 The current flow of information is as follows: